marsh92909/Tetron/README.md

 2. Create a .spec file by entering in Command Prompt: `pyi-makespec --onefile --windowed --name Tetron --icon icon.ico tetron.py`.
 The .spec file will appear in the current directory.
    1. To compile a folder instead, change `--onefile` to `--onedir`.
 3. Open the .spec file to add additional information:
+   1. Delete the path in the list in the `pathex` argument to `Analysis`.
-   1. Specify all the files (images, audio, etc.) to be included in the program in the `datas` argument to `Analysis`.
+   2. Specify all the files (images, audio, etc.) to be included in the program in the `datas` argument to `Analysis`.
 This argument is a list of tuples in which each tuple contains two strings. ([Source](https://pyinstaller.readthedocs.io/en/stable/spec-files.html#adding-data-files))
       > 1. The first string specifies the file or files as they are in this system now.

-      To specify all of a type of file within a folder, use an asterisk in place of the file name: `'C:\\Users\\...\\Tetron\\*.wav'`.
-Make sure the file paths have the correct user name.
+      This string can be a relative path relative to the current directory used during compilation.
+To specify all of a type of file within a folder, use an asterisk in place of the file name: `'<folder name>\\*.wav'`.

       > 2. The second specifies the name of the folder to contain the files at run-time.

       To place a file in the same directory used by the program at run-time, use `'.'`.
 To place a file in a folder within that directory, use `'.\\<folder name>'`.

 Note: If compiling a folder, the generated .spec file will contain an instance of COLLECT.